Skip to content Skip to sidebar Skip to footer

 Scientific Evidence

-• There are few reports of adverse effects associated with boneset; however, the FDA has classified it as an “Herb of Undefined Safety.”
+While boneset has a long history of use, scientific research on its efficacy and safety is limited.
+There are few reports of adverse effects associated with boneset; however, the FDA has classified it as an “Herb of Undefined Safety,” indicating that further research is needed to understand its safety profile fully.

 Side Effects and Cautions